 1. Comprehensive Planning and Documentation

-• Implement robust transfer pricing policies
+• Robust transfer pricing policies with benchmarking and tested margins

 2. Regular Compliance Reviews

-• Annual substance requirement reviews
+• Annual ESR and treaty entitlement reviews

 3. Professional Advisory Support